TheoreticalEcology/machinelearning/docs/04-TF_keras.md

 data = airquality
 ```

-**1. There are NAs in the data, which we have to remove because Keras cannot handle NAs.**
+**1. There are NAs in the data, which we have to remove because Keras and Torch cannot handle NAs!**

 ```r